-The Draft Plan shown on Attachment 4 is to create blocks for employment uses, valleylands and buffer areas, a new street (Street "1"), road widening and a hydro corridor.
+The Draft Plan shown on Attachment 4 is to create blocks for employment uses, valleylands and buffer areas, two new streets, and the Huntington Road widening.
 Prior to the execution of the Site Plan Agreement, the Owner shall satisfy all conditions of Draft Plan of Subdivision Approval contained in Attachment 1 and the final Draft Plan shall be registered on title.